Introduction to Microsoft Exchange Server 2016

 Progent's disaster recovery/business continuity consultants can help you develop and implement a comprehensive disaster recovery plan for Exchange 2016 based on geographically dispersed physical data centers or based on a combination of a local data center plus cloud-based resources, and Progent's certified information security consultants can help you define and validate messaging security policies compliant with your internal guidelines and with industry or government requirements.
 In addition, Progent's Cisco CCIE certified network engineers can help you design, build and troubleshoot a cost-effective, secure, and resilient network infrastructure to support your Exchange 2016 environment.
 Progent has decades of experience working with Exchange and can help you follow leading practices to move efficiently and non-disruptively through the key phases of coexistence (with Exchange 2010 SP3 or later), piloting, mailbox migration, decommissioning, and remediation.

-Microsoft supports transparent hybrid networks that integrate Office 365 and on-premises Exchange.
-This allows you to have certain mailboxes hosted on your on-premises datacenter and other mailboxes resident on Office 365.
-Progent's certified Exchange consulting team can help your organization with any facet of designing, implementing and troubleshooting your hybrid Office 365 network.
-Progent's Exchange specialists can deliver occasional support to help you resolve stubborn technical issues and also can provide comprehensive project management outsourcing to make sure your hybrid Office 365 solution is successfully completed on schedule and on budget.
-For details about Progent's online consulting services for hybrid Office 365 and on-premises Exchange environments, see Office 365 integration with on-premises Exchange.
+Microsoft has made a strong effort to enable seamless hybrid networks that combine Office 365 and local installations of Exchange.
+This permits you to have specific Exchange mailboxes hosted at your physical datacenter and other mailboxes hosted by Office 365.
+Progent's certified Exchange consulting team can help you with any phase of planning, integrating and troubleshooting your hybrid Exchange network.
+Progent's Exchange consultants can deliver as-needed support to help you through challenging technical problems and also offer comprehensive project management outsourcing to make sure your hybrid Office 365/Exchange solution is carried out on time and on budget.
+To find out more about Progent's consulting support for integrating Office 365 and on-premises Exchange systems, refer to Office 365 integration with on-premises Exchange.